 Kane Research Group

-Bob is a Baylor 'Faculty in Residence', and he and his wife Deb live with Baylor students in the University Parks Apartments.
+Bob is also a Baylor 'Faculty in Residence', and he and his wife Deb live with Baylor students in the University Parks Apartments.
 Click here to read more about this.

 Our Research Group